Results

 The club reached the final of the 2018–19 Welsh League Cup, beating several Welsh Premier League teams during the competition, including defending league and cup champions The New Saints.
 In the final, Cambrian lost 2–0 to Cardiff Metropolitan University at Jenner Park.

-Cambrian & Clydach is a Welsh football club based in the village of Clydach Vale in the Rhondda Valley.
-The club was founded in 1965 and has since become a prominent team in the Welsh football scene.
-The team plays in the Welsh Football League Division One, which is the second tier of Welsh football.
+Cambrian & Clydach is a semi-professional soccer team based in Clydach Vale, Wales.
+The team competes in the Welsh Football League Division One, which is the second tier of the Welsh football league system.

-Overall, Cambrian & Clydach is a well-respected team in Welsh football, with a strong history and a bright future ahead.
+Overall, Cambrian & Clydach is a respected and competitive team in Welsh football, with a proud tradition and a bright future ahead.